thoughtbot/superglue/docs/fragments.md

 ## Normalization

-When reading content, Superglue's `useContent` hook will return a proxy that lazily normalizes the data.
+When reading content, Superglue's `useContent`, or `useFragment` hook will return a proxy that lazily normalizes the data.

 ```js
 const content = useContent()